- Our Professional Logo Design Process

 2.0 – Research & Discovery Phase

-Once the answers to the questionnaire are complete, we will go through and build up a solid base to work from moving forwards.
+Once the answers to the questionnaire are complete, we will go through and build up a solid base to work from moving forward.

 Further questions may arise, which can be discussed so we best can understand the project before getting started.